 April Hulvershorn L.Ac., Dipl Ac.
 NCCAOM.

 I have been practicing Five-Element Acupuncture since 2000.
 I chose this system of medicine because it works so directly and simply to facilitate profound and lasting change.
 Watching people heal and then thrive is deeply satisfying and a lot of fun.
+I write about my work here.

 I did my acupuncture training at the Academy for Five-Element Acupuncture in Florida and then studied with the late Professor J.R.
 Worsley until his death in 2003.
 Prior to acupuncture school I worked in research at the Harvard School of Public Health and Bastyr University.
 I received my undergraduate degree in Physics from the College of William and Mary.